 Apollo 11 Walking on the Moon

-Interactive site from Smithsonian with video, audio and activities.
+Wonderful interactive site from Smithsonian with video, audio, and activities.

 United States Moon Landing Worksheet